turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 * No real estimate of the total cost
 * People won't shut up about it
-* Need to have cross-functional teams
+* Need to have cross-functional teams and strong teamwork in order to execute
-* A whole lot of conversation ("I've never seen a project fail...")
+* A whole lot of conversation (see above)
+  * "I've never seen a project fail because of technical reasons."

+#### Turn & Talk
+Within your projects teams, discuss:

+* How could you adapt the agile process of developing software in this project?
+What could that look like in practice?
+* Who else could you solicit feedback from during your development process besides instructors?

+1-2 groups share out their takeaways.

 #### Agile in the Real World

 * GitHub's story
+* Netflix
+  * Advancaed and consistent in software processes
+  * Deploys 30-150 times a day
-* Digg.com
+* Digg.com's downfall
   * Google tried to buy them for $200M in 2008
   * After a failed launch of their new web site in 2010 (with little/no feedback loop), by the time 2012 rolled around:
   * LinkedIn bought some of their patents for about $4M
   * Washinton Post paid about $12M to hire the entire Digg team of employees
   * The digg.com domain name, code and data, was sold to BetaWorks for $500,000
 * Eric Ries' "The Lean Startup"
-* [Agile Manifesto](http://agilemanifesto.org/), written in 2001 and has its merits and its flaws
+* [Agile Manifesto](http://agilemanifesto.org/), written in 2001 and has its merits and its flaws; was part of the beginning of agile

-#### Group Discussion:
-* When does it make sense to use the Waterfall method?
-When does it make sense to use Agile?
-* How do you see Agile already being used in your processes at Turing?
-* How does Agile describe teamwork to you?

-1-3 groups share out takeaways to the whole group.

-### Agile in Practice (Jeff)
+### Agile in Practice
 There are all kinds of strategies, frameworks, and buzzwords around agile development.
 But everything revolves around *stories* and *sprints*.

 #### The Sprint